 In this article, we’ll discuss how to analyze volatility to improve options trading results.
 We’ll examine the difference between implied volatility (IV) and historical volatility (HV) and the factors that influence them and take some examples.

-- Importance of implied and historical volatility
+- Importance of implied and historical volatility in stock options trading

 - What affects implied volatility